Eye of the Stalker: Plot

 Beth Knowlton (Brooke Langton) is a young art student who is majoring in photography at a college in Phoenix, Arizona.
-Stephen Primes (Jere Burns) teaches law at the same university, and becomes infatuated with Beth at first sight.
+Stephen Primes (Jere Burns) teaches law at the same university and becomes infatuated with Beth at first sight.
 To get close to her, he hires her to take some photos of him.
 After the shoot, he sends a stuffed bear to her home as a gift.
-Beth is not impressed with Stephen's unwanted actions, and firmly tries to be clear that she is not interested since she is already dating Kyle Kennedy (Woolson).
+Beth is not impressed with Stephen's unwanted actions and firmly tries to be clear that she is not interested since she is already dating Kyle Kennedy (Woolson).
 Despite her refusals, Stephen persists, breaking up her relationship and begins telling people that he and Beth have become engaged.
 This gains the attention of Beth's mother Martha (Cassidy), who tries (but fails) to find a legal manner for Stephen to leave Beth alone.
+Beth leaves her job at the camera shop to avoid Stephen's attention.

-After a while, Stephen's stalking become increasingly awkward and obsessive, when he leaves Beth cut-out notes and one day even attempts to strangle her in a darkroom.
+After a while, Stephen's stalking actions escalate, becoming increasingly awkward and obsessive.
+He leaves Beth cut-out notes, breaks into her apartment and one day attempts to strangle her in a darkroom.
 Martha encourages Beth to move in with her and they both press charges, but the police are unable to arrest Stephen without a sign of evidence.
 Immediately after moving in, Martha and Beth find their home burglarized and a message "Obey or die" written on a bathroom mirror.
-Knowing how far Stephen will go, Martha sends Beth off to a relative in Denver, Colorado under a fake name.
+Knowing how far Stephen will go, Martha sends Beth off to live with her brother Duncan in Denver, Colorado under a fake name.